openfoodfacts/openfoodfacts-androidapp/PROJECTS/GSOC-2018-huzaifa/STATUS.md

 ### Working on this week

 * Create a new immersive layout for the scan fragment.
-* Add continous scan feature.
+* Add continuous scan feature.

 ### To be worked on next week

 * Test features added till now.
-* Add sliding up capabilites.
+* Add sliding up capabilities.

 ## Week starting May 14th